 How Can You Treat Telogen Effluvium

 In children, once the stressful event is over or if the hair loss is a result of drug side effects it usually requires no treatment other than discontinuing the medication that is causing the problem.
 Full hair growth can be expected to between six months and one year.
-In the meantime, if your child would like to visit our hair loss clinic to try hair extensions, human hair or synthetic wigs in Reading, Bournemouth or London, please contact us.
+In the meantime, if your child would like to visit our hair loss clinic to try hair extensions, human hair or synthetic wigs in Bournemouth, please contact us.